nevali/Stardust/README.md

 being tricked, so much as the cones in your retinas: they [simply can't tell the difference](https://commons.wikimedia.org/wiki/File:Cone-fundamentals-with-srgb-spectrum.svg) between "red and green photons arriving together in the same part of your field of vision" and "yellow photons arriving".

-## I see fields of green, red roses too...

 Now, most of us know from first-hand experience that this approach of tricking us into seeing motion and colour works pretty well in general, but